 Established in 1949 as a forum for discussing differing points of view, the Council does not endorse candidates for public office nor lobby for policies.
 Membership is open to all who share its principles.

 Education Programs and Speaker Events

 The Council plays a pivotal role in the region, educating the public about world affairs.
 For almost five decades, the Council has sponsored a nationally acclaimed world affairs youth education and development program that has become a staple part of the curriculum of major school districts in southern Pennsylvania, southern New Jersey, and northern Delaware.
-Each year, as many as 2,600 students and teachers from more than 100 elementary and secondary schools make use of extensive resource material, guest speakers, conferences, lectures, simulation programs, and field trips provided by the Council.
+Each year, as many as 2,500 students and teachers from nearly 90 elementary and secondary schools make use of extensive resource material, guest speakers, conferences, lectures, simulation programs, and field trips provided by the Council.

 As one of the top public policy forums in the nation, the Council also offers a diverse series of more than 30 informative programs each year, where Council members are afforded the unique opportunity to participate in direct discussion with some of the world’s most influential leaders and experts, and the chance to gain firsthand insight into the most critical issues of the day.

 The Council has hosted more than 5,000 sought-after speakers.
 Government leaders, heads-of-state, journalists, academics, humanitarians and corporate executives have graced the Council podium, offering members the chance to meet and interact with the people who shape our world and providing the nation one of its most respected forums within the American marketplace of ideas.